-This memorandum updates the prior guidance provided in the Transportation Impact Analysis Guidelines for the walking/accessibility topic (known as pedestrians in the prior guidelines).
+This memorandum updates the prior guidance provided in the Transportation Impact Analysis Guidelines for the bicycling1 topic.
 The department prepared this memorandum in consultation with stakeholders (e.g., city and county agencies, consultants).
 The department will issue memoranda that provide updates to other topics (e.g., transit, loading) within the guidelines.
 When the department issues a memorandum about a topic, it will supersede existing guidance regarding that topic.

-This memorandum provides specific guidance on the methodology and impact analysis required for walking/accessibility transportation topic.
+This memorandum provides specific guidance on the methodology and impact analysis required for the bicycling transportation topic.
 Overall guidance on conducting transportation analysis for environmental review, including developing the project description, how to address the significance criteria, methodology, and impact analysis, is in the Transportation Impact Analysis Guidelines.

-The guidance provided herein assumes a land use development project located outside of an area plan that requires a transportation study.
+The guidance provided herein assumes a land use development project located outside of an area plan that requires a transportation impact study.
 Guidance on other types of projects, such as projects located in an area plan or infrastructure projects, is discussed below under the "Other" subsection.
 The department may use this guidance for multiple projects, but the department has discretion on how to apply the guidance on a project-by-project basis.